 Jumping into the Thames isn't something we'd normally recommend.
-But the River Rat Race, which will take place in London for the first time this August, requires you to do just that – and, as a fundraiser for Shelter, it's for an excellent cause.
-Billed as London’s first water obstacle course, this 10km aquatic challenge will see participants run, jump, swim, kayak and climb their way around the Docklands in east London.
+But the River Rat Race, which will take place in London for the second time in 2015, requires you to do just that – and, as a fundraiser for Shelter, it's for an excellent cause.
+The 10km aquatic obstacle course will see participants run, jump, swim, kayak and climb their way around the Docklands in east London.